Anthony Cunningham: Senior

-Inter-provincial
+Interprovincial

-Cunningham also lined out with Connact in the inter-provincial championship.
+Cunningham also lined out with Connact in the interprovincial championship.
 He won his first Railway Cup medal in 1986 as Connacht defeated Munster by 3–11 to 0–11.

 Connacht made it two-in-a-row in 1987, with Cunningham collecting a second Railway Cup medal following a 2–14 to 1–14 defeat of Leinster.

 After defeat in 1988, Connacht returned to the final again the following year.
 A thrilling 4–16 to 3–17 defeat of Munster gave Cunningham a third Railway Cup medal.

-No championship took place in 1990, however, Connacht were back in a sixth final in seven years in 1991.
-Cunningham was once again on the team, and he collected a fourth Railway Cup medal following a 1–13 to 0–12 defeat of Munster.
+No championship took place in 1990.
+However, Connacht were back in a sixth final in seven years in 1991 and Cunningham collected a fourth Railway Cup medal following a 1–13 to 0–12 defeat of Munster.

 Managerial career

 Roscommon (hurling)

 Cunningham took over as manager of the Roscommon county hurling team in 2004.
 He enjoyed little success in his first season with 'the Rossies' making little progress in the 'B' championship.

 In 2005, Roscommon contested the newly established Christy Ring Cup.
 After losing three of their group stage games, Cunningham's side faced a relegation battle which they just about survived.